 You can also input the information in the Media Library.

-But in practice, I get lazy about manually inputing ALT text.
+But in practice, I get lazy about manually inputting ALT text.
 As a photographer, my posts tend to have quite a few images.
 And going back and typing in ALT tags for all the images I’ve already uploaded isn’t high on the list of things I want to spend my time on.
+It’s also not entirely effective, because adding the ALT text after an image has already been embedded in a post won’t edit the ALT information that’s actually in that post.
+Iit will only affect the next time you embed that same image in another post (or re-embed in the same one).

 There’s a WordPress Plugin for That